vidbina/vidbina.github.io/_posts/2017-05-29-excuse-me-wildcard.markdown

 Meanwhile, I'll be more careful about title attribution.
 Perhaps I'll just talk less :evil_grin:

-If we could just apply regular expressions in natural language.
+If we could just apply regular expressions in natural language...

 ````
 Excuse me, .*